Creditism

 The Talking Stick

-Integrated voting mechanisms for local, regional, and global scale with direct ability for the crowdsourced crafting of legislative proposals.
+Integrated voting at local, regional, and global scale — with crowdsourced crafting of legislative proposals, and transparent records of council members' and political figures' votes and activities.

 Life.
 Liberty.
 Love.